agrawal-d/cph/README.md

 -   Develop this extension further - see [developer giude](docs/dev-guide.md).
 -   Spreading the word about this extension.

+## Telemetery

+The extension aggregates how many times the extension was used.
+Only this information is sent to AppInsights - no private information is collected.
+The extension respects your VS Code telemetery settings, if it's disabled, the extension does not collect any statistics.

 ## License

 This software is licensed under [GPL Version 3](LICENSE).